Freight Shipping from Lansing to Atlanta

 How much does it cost to ship freight from Lansing to Atlanta?

-Full truckload (FTL) rates from Lansing, MI to Atlanta, GA currently range from $1,735-$2,139 for a standard dry van load over the 807-mile route.
+Full truckload (FTL) rates from Lansing, MI to Atlanta, GA currently range $1,735-$2,139 (roughly $2.15-$2.67 per mile over 807 miles).
 LTL shipments typically cost $644-$1,086 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Atlanta?

-Standard FTL transit from Lansing to Atlanta is approximately 15 hrs by truck over 807 miles.
+Standard FTL transit from Lansing to Atlanta is approximately 15 hrs by truck over 807 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Lansing Terminal to NS Inman Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Lansing to Atlanta freight?